marcuslehr/rctools/README.md

 rctools
 ======
-**Note this package is currently under heavy development.
-Please use with caution until there is a stable release**

 The goal of this package is to provide simple, streamlined functions for interfacing with the REDCap API (http://www.project-redcap.org/) and working with REDCap data sets. rctools is an actively developed fork of [redcapAPI](https://github.com/nutterb/redcapAPI).